evilUrge/shellgems/content/posts/firebase-functions-and-python.md

 ----------------
 If you’re an indie developer, you getting every cloud service you can imagine for free, and then just change it to a “Pay as you go” free once you have real traffic.
 I just wish that one day I could use Django REST framework within Firebase backend service.
-In the meantimes, at least we have [this wrapper](https://github.com/thisbejim/Pyrebase).
+In the meantime, at least we have [this wrapper](https://github.com/thisbejim/Pyrebase).
 ----------------